michaelmusty/.dotfiles/README.markdown

     tolerating blips or temporary failures in `cron(8)` scripts.
 *   `umake(1df)` iterates upwards through the directory tree from `$PWD` until it finds a Makefile for which to run `make(1)` with the given arguments.
+*   `uts(1df)` gets the current UNIX timestamp in an unorthodox way that should work on all POSIX-compliant operating systems.

 There's some silly stuff in `install-games`: